Sukhjot-13/ats-resume-builder/README.md

 - `diff/DiffViewer.js`: A component to display the difference between two texts.
 - `home/JobDescription.js`, `home/JobDescriptionInput.js`: Components for inputting a job description.
 - `home/SpecialInstructionsInput.js`: A component for inputting special instructions for the AI.
 - `home/TemplateSelector.js`: A dropdown to select a resume template.
+It dynamically loads the available templates using a server action.
 - `preview/PdfView.js`: Displays a PDF preview of a resume.
 - `preview/ResumeDisplayView.js`: Displays a structured view of the resume data.
 - `preview/ResumePreview.js`: A tabbed view for previewing the resume in different formats.